apoorvaa30/Time-Series-based-Sales-Forecasting-for-Beer/README.md

-# masters_thesis
+Beer industry level sales forecasting.

-Beer national sales forecasting
+Project is a by-product of work done during masters.